 The Electronic Range Select (ERS) shift control allows the driver to limit the highest available gear when the transmission is in DRIVE.
-For example, if you shift the transmission into 4 (fourth gear), the transmission will not shift above fourth gear, but will shift through the lower gears normally.
+For example, if you set the transmission gear limit to 4 (fourth gear), the transmission will not shift above fourth gear, but will shift through the lower gears normally.

 You can switch between DRIVE and ERS mode at any vehicle speed.
-When the shift lever is in the DRIVE position, the transmission will operate automatically, shifting between all available gears.
-Tapping the ERS (-) switch will activate ERS mode, display the current gear in the instrument cluster, and maintain that gear as the top available gear.
+When the gear selector is in the DRIVE position, the transmission will operate automatically, shifting between all available gears.
+Tapping the ERS (-) switch will activate ERS mode, display the current gear in the instrument cluster, and set that gear as the top available gear.
 Once in ERS mode, tapping (-) or (+) will change the top available gear.